MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

     The shared screen and the live video feed follow the behavior described earlier in this article.

-## Use Dynamics 365 Guides to view and work with a remote collaborator's shared screen
+## Work with a shared screen

-When a remote collaborator shares their screen with you, the screen automatically appears as a new window in your Dynamics 365 Guides environment.
+When a remote collaborator shares their screen, the screen automatically appears as a new window in the Dynamics 365 Guides user's environment.

 ![Screenshot of a shared screen example in Dynamics 365 Guides on HoloLens.](media/calling-screen-sharing-1.JPG "Screenshot of a shared screen example in Dynamics 365 Guides on HoloLens")